Literary forgery: 20th century to present

 Laura Albert wrote novels in the late 1990s and early 2000s under the literary persona JT LeRoy.
 While literary personas are not necessarily hoaxes, LeRoy was promoted as having produced autobiographical fiction as a gay man.
 Because it was impossible for LeRoy to make public appearances, Albert invented another persona, Emily "Speedie" Frasier, who was supposedly LeRoy's roommate and would appear on his behalf.
 Albert's real identity was exposed by the magazine New York.
 Albert signed a contract with the name JT LeRoy with a film company for an adaptation of her novel Sarah.
 This resulted in a lawsuit that was decided against the author.

+The Wanda Koolmatrie hoax caused a literary scandal in Australia.
+In 1994, the novel My Own Sweet Time was published as the autobiographical story of an Aboriginal woman named Wanda Koolmatrie, supposedly a member of the Stolen Generations.
+The book received praise and won literary awards.
+In 1997, however, “Wanda Koolmatrie” was revealed to be a fabricated identity created by a white taxi driver, Leon Carmen.
+Carmen later claimed he used the false identity because he believed publishers discriminated against white male authors.

 Poet Michael Derrick Hudson, having unsuccessfully submitted one of his poems to forty literary journals, placed it in the Fall 2014 issue of Prairie Schooner when he resubmitted it under the name "Yi-Fen Chou."
 It was subsequently considered for publication in the 2015 edition of the Best American Poetry anthology series edited by author Sherman Alexie.
 Hudson revealed the use of a pseudonym to Alexie when he learned of the potential inclusion.
 The incident caused debate concerning whether identity politics were interfering with the discernment of literary quality.

 Writer Aaron Barry revealed in July 2025 that he had placed 47 "intentionally bad" poems in various journals under a wide variety of invented personas.
 The identities included "b.h. fein" (using the pronouns "it's/complicated"), "dirt hogg sauvage respectfully," and "Adele Nwankwo," who described herself as a "gender-fluid member of the Nigerian diaspora."
 He told The Free Press, "I was just not in the demographic [that certain journals] would even consider accepting in some cases."
 He cited the Ern Malley hoax and the Grievance studies affair as inspirations.